yetanotherco/aligned-layer/docs/0_internal/2_deploy_contracts.md

 ## BatcherPaymentsService Contracts

-1. You should have a keystore for the Batcher, with the seedphrase saved on paper.
+1. You should have a keystore for the Batcher, with the Seedphrase saved on paper.

 2. If you don't have an API Key on Etherscan, create one following this [guide](https://docs.etherscan.io/getting-started/creating-an-account).